Field & Forest Nature School( Pre-Kindergarten – Part-time) (3.5-4 year olds)

-The Field and Forest Nature School is a nature based education program that originated in Europe.
-Children in this program will regularly visit the same local woodland area at Living Prairie Museum as well as spend extensive time in our outdoor playground area.
+Field and Forest Nature School is an outdoor, nature based education program that originated in Europe.
+Children in this program will regularly visit the same local woodland area at Living Prairie Museum (which is one of the highest quality remnant prairie sites remaining in Manitoba) as well as spend extensive time in our Adventure Playground area.
 Through nature-based child directed learning, children will develop problem solving skills, the ability to interact effectively with others and knowledge across many subject areas.
-The Field and Forest Nature School has a loose structure.
-We understand that children need both structure and routine but freedom within that.
-We know that children will drive the energy and ideas for the day and each day will be different.
-It’s not just playing outdoors, children are learning about themselves and the world around them.
+Both planned and spontaneous play experiences are provided for the children.
+We support the statement in the UN Convention’s Human Right to Play which says, “Play is a process that is freely chosen, personally directed, and intrinsically motived.
+That is, children will determine and control the content and intent of their play, by following their own instincts, ideas and interests in their own way for their own reasons.”

 Field and Forest Nature School